 Dadaocheng used to be the settlement community of the aboriginal Kimotsi people under the Ketagalan Tribe.
-Legend had it that Dadaocheng got its name from the square where harvested rice was laid out to dry.
+Legend had it that Dadaocheng got its name from the square where harvested rice was being sunned to dry.
 The marketplace in Dadaocheng started with the central street.
-In the 10th year of Qing Emperor Xianfeng's reign (1860), Tamsui Harbor was officially inaugurated.
-In the 2nd year of Qing Emperor Tongzhi's reign (1863), local authorities designated Tamsui River's headwaters in Mengjia as the gateway of Tamsui Harbor, and Dadaocheng became an external trade port.
-After the harbor was inaugurated, tea - in particular, oolong tea - became the export staple, and Dadaocheng became tea's processing center.
+In the 10th year of Qing Emperor Xianfeng's reign (1860), Danshui Harbor was officially inaugurated.
+In the 2nd year of Qing Emperor Tongzhi's reign (1863), local authorities designated Danshui River's headwaters in Mengjia as the gateway of Danshui Harbor, and Dadaocheng became an external trade port.
+After the harbor was opened for business, tea - in particular, oolong tea - became the export staple, and Dadaocheng became a processing center for tea.
 This business development resulted in the slew of local tea shops in Dadaocheng, and the popularization of foreign commerce centers in the community dedicated to tea trade and other business interests.

 3. Japanese Occupational Period

 In the 38th year of the Meiji period (1905), the walls of the city were demolished to make room for transportation infrastructure; three-lane artery roadways were created using discarded foundational walls.
 The street network in Taipei City was centered around the New Park (the modern-day 228 Peace Memorial Park), and the development spread outward in a radial fashion.
 In the 7th year of the Showa period (1932), Taihoku Prefecture announced plans to develop the Greater Taipei Downtown Area, transforming it into a city inhabited by a population of 600,000.
 Nevertheless, the city became dichotomized in its community growth: the Taiwanese inhabitants and their Japanese counterparts lived in two separate communities.